Duygu-Jones/Machine-Learning-Projects/README.md

 🤖 Machine-Learning Projects 📊🚀
 </h1>

-Welcome to the ML Projects repository! 🎉🎈
+Welcome to the ML Projects repository!🎉🎈

 This repository contains a diverse collection of machine learning projects, each showcasing different techniques and methodologies.